zhifez/video-processing-app-sst/README.md

 # Video Processing App

-An event-driven app that utilises FFMPEG to compress video.
+An event-driven app that utilises FFMPEG to process video.

 ## Architecture